IGNACIOFC/metricsChallenge/readme.md

 I was trying to find a good idea that can match the tech requisites and keep the business scope.
 With that in mind, I thought of selling an ebook for people interested in building HR Teams.

-Fulfilling the requirements, the metrics of downloads and sales are saved in a database and then the data is portrayed in a nice bar chart.
-At the same time we get the values of average sales per minute, hour and day.
+Fulfilling the requirements, the metrics of book sales are saved in a database and then the data is portrayed in a nice bar chart.
+At the same time, we get the values of average sales per minute, hour and day.

 Hope you like it!

-## Technologies used
+## Technologies

 - React
 - Node.js